wp-plugins/fb-comments-importer/readme.txt

 2. FB Comments Importer PRO

 == Changelog ==

+=1.7.5 2015-04-25 =
+* Another bug related with importing images inside comments is fixed

 = 1.7.4 2015-04-22 =
 * Important update: In last version (1.7.3) was small bug related with images inside comments, it is fixed in this version.